chengchengzhang/ISQA-3420/DFD Dictionary.md

 Corporate Developer- Internal developer to the company <br>
 Corporate Manager- Internal, to the company, Manager which sees over a specific project <br>
 National Vulnerability Database- NIST database that contains all known vulnerabilities, where CPE information comes from <br>
+Downstream People - External, this entity recieves manifest information from internal corporate manager. <br>

 ##Processes
 Code scan- The process that organize files or packages being sent to NIST to be scanned for vulnerabilities <br>
-Compare risk info and policy- Process, compare the risk information and policy to see if they are match with each other<br>
-Manage Project Information- Manages the information of a project, allows the manager to access the risk DB <br>
+Request Data- The process of the corporate developer accessing the Risk Database <br>
 Manage CPE Information – Process, manage CPE information every day (daily job).
-Project (vulnerabilities, CPE information etc.) <br>
-Manifest info management - process, manage the manifest information <br>
-Package Information- Information, which contains the NIST vulnerabilities data, about a package being sent to the risk DB <br>
+Manage Project Info- Manages the information of a project, allows the manager to access the risk DB <br>
-Request Data- The process of the corporate developer accessing the Risk Database <br>
+Check against Policy- process, that get project information from manager and check against policy. <br>
+Create Manifest - process, create the manifest information <br>